Dangerous, exotic. Films reviewed: Sinners, Yadang: the Snitch, The Legend of the Ochi

 Radu (Tudor Istodar) is a journalist living in Bucharest with his wife and small son, He comes across an exclusive news story – a real scoop.
 A young woman named Anca (Diana Spatarescu)

 has escaped from her Parisian pimp and made her way back to a small town in northern Romania.
-If they can track her down, a first hand interview could expose the huge network of underage trafficking across Europe.
+If they can track her down, a first hand interview could expose the huge network of underage 14138013_1063443357080084_3733967339935546785_otrafficking across Europe.
 Agence France Press sends their trip TV reporters to capture her on film, telling her story.
 But that’s easier said than done.
-Radu has to call in favours, smoothe out troubles, and serve as
+Radu has to call in favours, smoothe out troubles, and serve as 10256865_778397828917973_7636613034058641716_otranslator, guide and journalist for Axel (Mehdi Nebbou) the French reporter.
+He is stymied by local thugs, a recalcitrant mother superior sheltering the girl in a nunnery, and even Anca herself, who doesn’t trust the French reporters.
+And as the story develops he starts to wonder: do journalists want to expose stories for the public good… or merely to boost their ratings?

 The Fixer is another shocking movie.
 Like many Romanian movies it is hyper-realistic and slow to develop, but when it does — wow!
 It slams you and makes you question what you thought was happening.
-Distinctive cinematography, and again, great acting, The Fixer is a potent indictment of investigative journalism.
+Distinctive cinematography, and again, great acting, The Fixer is a potent indictment of com-samsung-vrvideo-20160726-232455-1024x920investigative journalism.

 We are Never Alone, The Fixer, and Manchester by the Sea are all playing at TIFF.
 Go to tiff.net for more information.
 And for another view of augmented and virtual reality, check out fivars, another Toronto VR festival that takes beyond where Pokemon-go can go.
 Go to fivars.net for details.